 You want your life and finances to be secure, but you can’t spread yourself too thin either.
 This is when everything starts to suffer, and then you become equally bad at everything.

-Why quitting is a good decision
+Why quitting is the right decision

 It was really difficult for me to quit my job because I really loved it.
 The people that I worked with everyday weren’t just co-workers, they were friends.
 But I figured that if these people are really my friends, we will stay in contact with each other no matter what.